Bounds for an integral involving the modified Lommel function of the first kind: Introduction

 Several upper bounds and a lower bound for the integral (\ref{intstruve}) were established by \cite{gaunt lommel1}.
 In this paper, we complement that work by obtaining new bounds for the integral (\ref{intstruve}) that are either sharper or have a larger range of validity than those of \cite{gaunt lommel1}.
 We achieve our bounds by adapting the approach used in the recent paper \cite{gaunt struve int2} in which similar improvements were obtained on the bounds of \cite{gaunt ineq4} for the integral (\ref{intstruve0}) involving $\mathbf{L}_\nu(x)$.
 This approach is fruitful because the properties of the modified Struve function $\mathbf{L}_\nu(x)$ used by \cite{gaunt struve int2} generalise naturally to the modified Lommel function $\tilde{t}_{\mu,\nu}(x)$.
 As such, our bounds generalise those of \cite{gaunt struve int2}, although in some cases, by using more direct arguments, some of our bounds when specialised to the modified Struve function $\mathbf{L}_\nu(x)$ are in fact sharper than those of \cite{gaunt struve int2}.

 In Theorem \ref{tiger2}, we extend the range of validity (from $\mu>-\frac{1}{2}$, $\frac{1}{2}\leq\nu<\mu+1$ to $\mu>-\frac{3}{2}$, $-\frac{1}{2}<\nu<\mu+1$) of the upper bounds of \cite{gaunt lommel1} for the integral (\ref{intstruve}), with our bounds having the same functional form, but larger numerical constants.
 When specialised to the case of the modified Struve function $\mathbf{L}_\nu(x)$, our bounds are sharper than those of \cite{gaunt struve int2} (see Corollary \ref{struvecor}).
 We also establish several lower bounds for the integral (\ref{intstruve}) (Theorem \ref{tiger1}), one of which is strictly sharper than the only lower bound given in \cite{gaunt lommel1}.
 In fact, all lower bounds derived in this paper are tight in the limit $x\rightarrow\infty$, a property not enjoyed by the lower bound of \cite{gaunt lommel1}.
 When specialised to the case of the modified Struve function $\mathbf{L}_\nu(x)$, one of the lower bounds is sharper than that of \cite{gaunt struve int2} (see Corollary \ref{struvecor}).
 All our results are stated in Section \ref{sec2}.
-Their proofs are given in Sections \ref{sec3}.
+A discussion and comparison of the bounds of Section \ref{sec2} is given in Section \ref{secnew}.
+The proofs of the results of Section \ref{sec2} are given in Sections \ref{sec3}.
 Some basic properties of the modified Lommel function $\tilde{t}_{\mu,\nu}(x)$ that are needed in the paper are collected in Appendix \ref{appa}.
 Finally, in Appendix \ref{appb}, we provide a simple verification of the integral formula (\ref{intfor}).